moving critical masses

 Even today, gay, bisexual and trans* men are de facto not allowed to donate blood in Germany.
 The German Medical Association’s “Guidelines on Hemotherapy” regulate who may donate blood and under what circumstances.
 The requirements state that “individuals whose sexual behaviour carries a significantly increased risk for the transmission of severe blood-borne infectious diseases such as HBV, HCV or HIV compared to the general population” may not donate blood for twelve months after their last sexual encounter.

 While heterosexual individuals are only required to defer their blood donations for one year if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies without exception.
-More information on the topic and our position paper.

 The third gender option

 m/f/d/x: On the right to a gender – in everyday life and in the workplace